-Now, to develope the sound of the kick to even further, I dropped Fruity Delay 2 to it’s effect chain.
-I was going to use it to create another slapback echo effect – this time, panned hard to left.
+Now, to develop the sound of the kick to even further, I dropped Fruity Delay 2 to its effect chain.
+I was going to use it to create another slapback echo effect – this time panned hard to left.

 First, I set the Time to 2:00 to make the echo appear on the offbeat between the kicks.
 Then I adjusted the Input panning all the way to left.
 I decreased the Input volume to to 11 o’clock to decrease the volume level of the echoes and Feedback level I dropped to 9 o’clock to let the echoes repeat only 1-2 times or so.

 I added another reverb unit (Fruity Reeverb 2) to the kick effect chain and my aim was to add a small room type of reverb to it so I set the Decay to 0.6 seconds (short).
 Room size I dropped to 36 (smaller Room size values works usually quite well with short Decay times), High cut to OFF (to leave the high frequencies to the reverb), High Damping to OFF (to not damp the higher frequencies from the fading reverb “tail”), Early reflection level (ER) to 0% (I decided to drop it 0% as I noticed it was causing a tiny overlapping problem with the attack of the kick… it was barely noticeable, but still…) , Wet level to 32% and Stereo separation to -28%.